 There are also other things to consider that affect the safety of using mole removal pens, such as whether or not a dermatologist should be consulted.
 When there is a possibility that the mole that is being removed could be cancerous or could be a sign of other medical problems, then a dermatologist or a doctor should be consulted.

 Melanoma is a form of skin cancer that is typically identified by abnormal moles on the body.
-If a consumer purchases devices to remove moles, but never visits a dermatologist to have the moles looked at, they may not know that they have melanoma until it is Stage IV, or life-threatening.
-It is important that even if a consumer chooses to use the at-home devices that they see a dermatologist regarding moles, especially if they repeatedly return after removal.
+If a consumer purchases a device to remove moles but never visits a dermatologist to have the moles looked at, they may not know that they have melanoma until it is Stage IV, or life-threatening.
+It is crucial that even if a consumer chooses to use the at-home devices that they see a dermatologist regarding moles, especially if they repeatedly return after removal.

 Identifying Dangerous Moles

 The American Academy of Dermatology has come up with a system for helping the average person identify whether or not a mole may be cancerous, called the “ABCDE’s of Melanoma.”
 To determine whether a mole could potentially be a sign of melanoma, follow the list below: